Equal Pay and Discrimination Against Women

 EPA claims do not need to be filed with the Equal Employment Opportunity Commission (EEOC), unlike claims under Title VII (more below), but a provisional claim should be filed with the EEOC so that remedies under Title VII are not lost.

 The statute of limitations for filing an EPA claim is two years for non-willful violations and three years for willful violations.
+Courts will look to see if the employers' acts were "willful," meaning that the employer knew their action was a violation of the EPA and did it anyway.

 Title VII of the Civil Rights Act